 To assemble the crepes:

-- Place crepe over a small gratin dish, fill with 2 tbsp (30ml) of mushroom mixture, top with ¼ cup (30g) of shredded chicken.
+- Place crepe over a small gratin dish, fill with 2 tbsp (30ml) of the mushroom mixture, top with ¼ cup (30g) of shredded chicken.
 Ladle 2 tbsp (30ml) of béchamel on top.
 Roll crepe and drizzle more béchamel on top, and sprinkle with gruyere cheese and paprika.